flyingrobots/TASKS-bash/README.md

 **T**asks **A**re **S**equenced **K**ey **S**teps - A filesystem-based autonomous agent runner that turns goals into dependency-ordered DAGs and executes them with parallel LLM workers.

+> [!WARNING]
+> This tool gives an LLM full write access to your repository **including `.git/`**.
+It can rewrite history, modify refs, delete branches, and corrupt your repo.
+Use only in a disposable clone, isolated worktree, or container with backups.
+Before running: (1) make a backup, (2) use a throwaway/shallow clone or temp branch, (3) never run on a production repository.

 ## What It Does

 Give T.A.S.K.S. a goal and watch it work: